 Allow donors to make a difference

-Not everyone can give their loyalty to your organisation unless they know the role they play.
-Donors find it useless to support your organisation if they do not find personal fulfillment.
+Not everyone can give their loyalty to your organisation without knowing the role they play.
+Many donors will find it useless to support your organisation if they do not find personal fulfilment.
 It is important that you a creative way to keep donors interested.
 As you welcome them, you will also have to find other ways to make every moment as compelling as possible.